Cysharp/MagicOnion/README.md

 dotnet moc -h
 ```

-`MagicOnion.MSBuild.Tasks` is easy way of generate code that target to shared project.
-We're mostly recommended to use this way.
+`MagicOnion.MSBuild.Tasks` is easy way to generate code that target the shared project.
+We mostly recommended to generate code using this method.
 For example, PostCompile sample.

 ```csharp
 <!-- in Shared.csproj -->